 Accurate and open communication is the beginning of good medical care.
 This is especially true for patients with migraine disease and headache disorders because a correct diagnosis depends almost entirely on information the patient gives the doctor.
 Unfortunately, both doctors and patients can fail to express their thoughts clearly and accurately.
 Doctors may not clearly explain their diagnosis and treatment recommendations, and patients may not openly express their fears and concerns about their condition.
 Patients may also be so anxious that they don’t hear or understand what their doctor is telling them.
 Doctors often complain that they simply don’t have enough time to deal with all of the questions many patients ask.
 Unfortunately, patients may react by thinking that their doctors are ignoring their needs and concerns.

 Often, what doctors say is very different from what patients hear.
-For example, a doctor trying to reassure a patient that her headaches aren’t caused by a serious problem might say, “You don’t have any serious medical problems.”
-In response, the patient might think, “Oh no!
-Everybody thinks I’m faking my headaches.
+For example, a doctor trying to reassure a patient that their attacks aren’t caused by a serious problem might say, “You don’t have any serious medical problems.”
+In response, the patient might think, “Everybody thinks I’m faking my pain.
 I can’t even find a doctor who takes me seriously.”
-Or, if the doctor explains that migraine is a condition caused by abnormal blood vessels in the brain, the patient might think, “Oh no!
+Or, if the doctor explains that migraine disease is a condition caused by abnormal blood vessels in the brain, the patient might think, “Oh no!
 My uncle died of a burst blood vessel in the brain.”

 There is even a difference between what patients want most from their doctors and what doctors think patients want from them.
 A study has shown that what patients want most from their doctors is a willingness to answer questions and a willingness to teach them about their treatment.
-On the other hand, doctors think that what matters most to their patients is headache expertise and understanding and compassion.
+On the other hand, doctors think that what matters most to their patients is headache expertise and understanding, and compassion.